AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h2>The wrong advertising</h2>

-I haven't even mentioned <a href="http://www.trademob.com/pressrelease/40-percent-of-mobile-ad-clicks-are-fraudulent-or-accidental-according-to-new-study-by-trademob/">near-zero click-through rates</a>, <a href="http://adage.com/article/agency-news/media-agency-kickbacks-real/297707/">ad agency kickbacks</a>, <a href="http://www.bloomberg.com/news/articles/2014-11-07/high-speed-ad-traders-profit-by-arbitraging-your-eyeballs">high-frequency price pumping</a> <a href="https://techcrunch.com/2014/10/03/are-bots-hijacking-your-marketing-budget/">non-human trafficking</a> and <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">malvertising ransomeware</a>.
-But I think you've heard enouh.
-(Consult <a href="http://adcontrarian.blogspot.com/">The Ad Contrarian</a> for the complete how and why of ad-tech failures.)
+I've yet to mention <a href="http://www.trademob.com/pressrelease/40-percent-of-mobile-ad-clicks-are-fraudulent-or-accidental-according-to-new-study-by-trademob/">near-zero click-through rates</a>, <a href="http://adage.com/article/agency-news/media-agency-kickbacks-real/297707/">ad agency kickbacks</a>, <a href="http://www.bloomberg.com/news/articles/2014-11-07/high-speed-ad-traders-profit-by-arbitraging-your-eyeballs">high-frequency price pumping</a> <a href="https://techcrunch.com/2014/10/03/are-bots-hijacking-your-marketing-budget/">non-human trafficking</a> and <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">malvertising ransomeware</a>.
+But I think you've heard enough.
+(Consult <a href="http://adcontrarian.blogspot.com/">The Ad Contrarian</a> for all the hows and whys of ad-tech failures.)

-We web publishers could chose to end this madness, by <a href="https://wpostats.com/">prioritizing speed</a> and security on our sites, supporting the <a href="https://www.eff.org/issues/privacy">privacy projects</a> and collaborating on open-source tracking and ad-delivery scripts — with opt-ins and data storage expiration dates (read Cegłowski's <a href="http://idlewords.com/talks/haunted_by_data.htm">"Haunted by Data"</a>).
+We web publishers could chose to end this madness, by <a href="https://wpostats.com/">prioritizing speed</a> and security on our sites, supporting the <a href="https://www.eff.org/issues/privacy">privacy projects</a> and collaborating on open-source, performant tracking and ad-delivery scripts — with opt-ins and data storage expiration dates (read Cegłowski's <a href="http://idlewords.com/talks/haunted_by_data.htm">"Haunted by Data"</a>).
 Our readers would love us for it, and advertisers can't resist loving readers.

 For now, though, I'll leave you with this 1983 thought from David Ogilvy, the OG of Mad Men:
 <blockquote>